GLOBAL SHIPPING OR COLLECT!

 Designers featured in this issue: Julia Exner, Reetta Haavisto, Sophie Hemmings, Heidi Kästner, Rebekka Mauser, Cheryl Mokhtari, Paula Pereira, Sarah Solomon, Veera Välimäki, Vivian Wei, Julia Wilkens and Rui Yamamuro.

-Check out our upcoming Instagram Live on 4th March recording for our top Yarn Recommendations!
+Check out our Instagram Live recording for our top Yarn Recommendations!

 Printed in Estonia.